Scattering in relativistic quantum field theory: basic concepts, tools, and results: Beyond Wigner's Concept of Particle

 \section{Beyond Wigner's Concept of Particle}

-There is by now ample evidence that Wigner's concept of particle is too narrow in order to cover all particle--like structures appearing in quantum field theory.
-Examples are the partons which show up in non--abelian gauge theories at very small spacetime scales as constituents of hadrons, but which do not appear at large scales due to the confining forces.
-Their mathematical description requires a quite different treatment, which cannot be discussed here.
-But even at large scales, Wigner's concept does not cover all stable particle--like systems, the most prominent examples being particles carrying an abelian gauge charge, such as the electron and the proton, which are inevitably accompanied by infinite clouds of (``on shell'') massless particles.
+There is by now ample evidence that Wigner's concept of particle is too narrow in order to cover all particle-like structures appearing in quantum field theory.
+Examples are the partons which show up in non-abelian gauge theories at very small spacetime scales as constituents of hadrons, but which do not appear at large scales due to the confining forces.
+Their mathematical description requires a quite different treatment \cite{Bu3}, which cannot be discussed here.
+But even at large scales, Wigner's concept does not cover all stable particle-like systems, the most prominent examples being particles carrying an abelian gauge charge, such as the electron and the proton, which are inevitably accompanied by infinite clouds of (``on shell'') massless particles.

-The latter problem was discussed first by Schroer, who coined the term \textit{infraparticle} for such systems.
-Later, Buchholz showed in full generality that, as a consequence of Gauss' law, pure states with an abelian gauge charge can neither have a sharp mass nor carry a unitary representation of the Lorentz group, thereby uncovering the simple origin of results found by explicit computations, notably in quantum electrodynamics \cite{Ste}.
+The latter problem was discussed first by Schroer, who coined the term \textit{infraparticle} for such systems \cite{Sch}.
+Later, Buchholz showed in full generality that, as a consequence of Gauss' law, pure states with an abelian gauge charge can neither have a sharp mass nor carry a unitary representation of the Lorentz group \cite{Bu4}, thereby uncovering the simple origin of results found by explicit computations, notably in quantum electrodynamics \cite{Ste}.
 Thus one is faced with the question of an appropriate mathematical characterization of infraparticles which generalizes the concept of particle invented by Wigner.
-Some significant steps in this direction were taken by Fr\"ohlich, Morchio and Strocchi, who based a definition of infraparticles on a detailed spectral analysis of the energy--momentum operators.
+Some significant steps in this direction were taken by Fr\"ohlich, Morchio and Strocchi, who based a definition of infraparticles on a detailed spectral analysis of the energy-momentum operators.
 For an account of these developments and further references, cf.\ \cite{Haag}.